Agoric/agoric-sdk/golang/cosmos/x/lien/spec/02_messages.md

 * The total liened amount can always be decreased.
-* When increasing the total liened amount, the new total must be less than or equal to the bonded amount and less than or equal to the unlocked amount.
+* When increasing the total liened amount, the new total must be less than or equal to the bonded amount.

 ### LIEN_GET_ACCOUNT_STATE